cfenell/cs-control/README.md

 ## Introduction
-I bought a Yamaha Reface CS, a virtual analogue mini synthesizer, and got annoyed that Yamaha provides only an iOS app to store and set the sound parameters.
-There is also an online service, SoundMondo, that can share settings online using Web Midi in Google Chrome.
+I bought a Yamaha Reface CS, a virtual analog mini synthesizer, and got annoyed that Yamaha provides only an iOS app to store the sound settings.
+There is also an online service, SoundMondo, that shares Reface sound settings using Web Midi in Google Chrome.
 It works but requires internet access and registration.

-Thus, here are two simple command line programs to read and write Reface CS sound settings.
+Thus, here are two simple command line utilities to read and write Reface CS sound settings.

 See the Reface MIDI implementation document available at <URL?>